limegimlet/data_viz/README.md

 **Axes: standardized around a mean of 0**
 * a standardized axes allows the same axes to compare different pairs of variables.
 Since I'd like to allow users to toggle between a plot of `homeruns` vs `batting average` and `height` vs `weight`, having common axes allows the user to focus only on the positional changes of bubbles.
-* Not everyone is familiar with what is a good homerun score and batting average.
-By showing instead standard deviations above & below the league means, viewers can better understand how each group fared compared to the league as a whole.

 **Animation**
 * the user can click to comparing the other two numeric variables, height and weight, where there is nearly no difference between right- and left-handed players.
 * inspriration is this [plot](http://dimplejs.org/advanced_examples_viewer.html?id=advanced_storyboard_control).

-## Evolution

-### Prototype 1
+### Prototype 1a

-Sketch:

 ![](https://github.com/limegimlet/data_viz/blob/dev/final_project/images/proto1_sketch.jpg)

-Dimple plot

 #![](https://github.com/limegimlet/data_viz/blob/dev/final_project/images/proto1_a.png)

-Problems:
+Issues:

 * Standardized axes over-complicates message
 * More critically, since `HR` and `avg` are not normally distributed, assuming a mean of 0 (central limit theorem) does not apply!

 Solution: revert to regular data

+### Prototype 1b

 ![](https://github.com/limegimlet/data_viz/blob/dev/final_project/images/proto1_b.png)

-Problems:
+Issues:
 * While bubbles are efficent in that they represent 3 variables at once, it also means there's more to absorb.
-* The cross-hatching is too noisy, especially when bubbles overlap (as they will for height & weight)
+* The fill patterns are too noisy, especially when bubbles overlap (as they will for height & weight)

 Solution: introduce a simpler bar plot

+### Prototype 1c

 ![](https://github.com/limegimlet/data_viz/blob/dev/final_project/images/proto1_c.png)

-Problems:
-* Doesn't fix problem of cross-hatching.
+Issues:
+* Unlike bubbles, the bars are side by side, so the fill pattern is hard on the eyes.
-* Doesn't do as good a job as bubbles with contrasting handedness performance differences vs size differences.
+* Bars don't do as good a job as bubbles for contrasting performance differences of the 3 groups vs size differences.

 Solution: combine bar & bubble in one data story.
 And let go of the cross-hatching fill pattern.